 A Primitive Camping Checklist

-There are a few items you might want to add to your camping gear when you have no access to electricity on your camping (or glamping) trip.
+You might want to add a few items to your camping gear when you have no electricity on your camping (or glamping) trip.

 - solar power string lights and lanterns